undefinedDarkness/ss/README.md

 - More advanced results than just icon / text / callback
 - A configuration system - Might not implement not sure `grep -r 'TODO' .`

+## Documentation

+### 📂 File finder source
+Search for files from your home directory, only works when you use a bang since it would be too slow to use normally
+Bang: `!f`

+### Applications
+Search for any installed applications, that were installed with a [.desktop](https://wiki.archlinux.org/title/desktop_entries) file.

+### Math
+Any queries in the form of `n <operation> n =` will try to be solved by lua, and the result will become an item,
+Bang: `!m`

+* Bangs are used as a prefix to your query to target a specific source.
+Eg: `!f init.lua` will try using the file finder source